I’m a summer baby and I was asked this the other day, so I said “nothing” (as you do).

 I want stupid things for my birthday.
 Massages.
 Sweaty runs.
 Hugs.
 Doom Bar.

-OK, I have some Doom Bar.
+OK, I have Doom Bar.
 I’ll hang out with the kids and wait for some wisdom, or dinner, whichever comes.
 I can write a bit each day, see how that goes.
 I can probably swing some hugs.

 That’d do, actually.
 That’ll do fine.